Metro Christmas trading gains pace after slow start

-DUESSELDORF, Germany Metro AG, Europe's fourth biggest retailer, said Christmas trade had started to pick up in December after a slow start to sales of food and textiles in Germany last month, which it blamed in part on unusually mild weather.
+DUESSELDORF, Germany Metro AG (MEOG.DE), Europe's fourth biggest retailer, said Christmas trade had started to pick up in December after a slow start to sales of food and textiles in Germany last month, which it blamed in part on unusually mild weather.

 Metro shares were hit by concerns over the impact on its Russian business of a new fall in the rouble on Tuesday despite a sharp overnight interest rate increase.